serra/impact-spheres-drive-monitor/docs/development.rst

 Access Slack
 ============

+The directory `slack` contains scripts for interaction wit Slack.

 Slack uses OAuth2 as well.
 The `Slack sign-in process`_ is documented well and worth a quick read.